AbreezaSaleem/react-voice-recorder-player/README.md

 Say goodbye to boring audio elments and hello to interactive voice recording! `react-voice-recorder-player` is a React component that lets users record and playback their voice directly in the browser.
 It even includes a waveform graph that shows the audio being captured and played back in real-time.

 `react-voice-recorder-player` is an ultra light-weight component.
-The package size is only `164 kB` meaning it won't add unnecessary bulk to your application.
+The package size is only around `160 kB` meaning it won't add unnecessary bulk to your application.
 And the best part is, its completely customizable!
-You can easily change the appearance of the component to fit your application's unique design.
+You can easily change the appearance of the component to fit your application's unique design and trigger your own code on our custom events.

 ## Installation